 Abba Father is good.
 His promises never fail.
 His word is true.

 I am the way, the truth, and the life.
 I will be with you.
 I will not fail you nor forsake you.
 Have I not commanded you?
-Be of good courage, be not afraid, neither be you dismayed for Yahweh your God is with you whereever you go [John 14.6; Josh.
+Be of good courage, be not afraid, neither be you dismayed for Yahweh your God is with you wherever you go [John 14.6; Josh.
 1.6; 9].

-It was a 10-week exodus from having no home to living in a tin can home on wheels into a brand new home, but it was the last 40 days where we were all in.
+It was a 10-week exodus from having no home to living in a tin can home on wheels and moving into a brand new home but it was the last 40 days where we were all in.
 We placed all our faith in God and the people working for us to get us into our new home.
 Everyone who prayed for us and endured can now rejoice and praise Abba Father for answering your prayers.

-PREVAILING PRAYERS - November 10, 2022
+November 10, 2022 - Prevailing Prayers

 This post is about how I imagined everyone’s prayers during the most trying times of our Exodus from Southern California to South Carolina.
+The imagery is from Exodus 17.8-13.

 Then came Amalek, and fought with Israel in Rephidim…Moses, Aaron, and Hur went up to the top of the hill.
 And it came to pass when Moses held up his hands, that Israel prevailed and when he let down his hands down, Amalek prevailed.
 But Moses’ hands were heavy and they took a stone and put it under him and he sat thereon; Aaron and Hur held up his hands, the one on the one side and the other on the other side, and his hands were steady until the going down of the sun.
 And Joshua weakened Amalek and his people with the edge of the sword.

-We have been through a lot with our home in California where all we could do is pray and ask others to pray.
+We have been through a lot with our home in California where all we could do was pray and ask others to pray.
 To some, this may be insignificant, and others may have thought we could have planned better or done things to help our situation.
 Some might think we’re fools for leaving too soon for South Carolina in our eagerness to get out of California.
 Honestly, there were times when I felt foolish and wanted to step in to help God fix the situation.
-We had the means to fix the situation but it meant calling an uncooperative, vindictive relative or giving up $40,000.
+We had the means to fix things, but it meant calling an uncooperative, vindictive relative or giving up $40,000.
 We wanted to do neither.
 Instead, we waited.

 Wait on [Abba Father], be of good courage, and he shall strengthen your heart.
 Wait, I say, on [Abba ] [Ps.27.14].